DNP, PhD and MS-PhD Programs

 The Doctor of Nursing Practice (DNP) degree program will provide nurses who want to practice at the profession's highest level with an alternative to a traditional research-oriented PhD degree.
 The DNP is nursing's equivalent to practice-focused degrees in other disciplines, such as the doctor of medicine (MD).
 DNP studies will help students develop sophisticated critical thinking, strategic planning, communication, process management and leadership skills.
 Students will complete approximately two and one-half years of post-master's coursework.

 MS-PhD accelerated and combined programs are for RNs with baccalaureate degrees in nursing who want careers in teaching/research or practice/research.
-The program simultaneously offers Master’s preparation in one of seven nurse practitioner specialty areas and advanced research training at the doctoral level.
+The program simultaneously offers Master’s preparation in one of six nurse practitioner specialty areas and advanced research training at the doctoral level.
 MS and PhD courses are taken in a very rigorous 3 years of full-time enrollment, after which the MS degree is awarded.
 The student then continues to complete the PhD dissertation proposal and research.
 The full program can be completed in 5 years of full-time effort.

 Read what our current and former students have to say about the program.

 “A doctoral degree from the University of Rochester is a powerful professional accomplishment.
 That goes without saying.
 What is not said often enough is how powerfully and subtly the teaching process at this University develops students’ abilities as scientists."
 Read more

 Kathleen Utter King, PhD

 Thee D.N.P. is a great alternative to the Ph.D.
 “In addition to the credibility it gives you, it’s an option for nurses who don’t want to focus their careers on research, but want to be able to read research, critically appraise it and implement it.
 If that’s the goal, then the D.N.P. is the way to go,” he says.
 Read more...